 While his academic endeavors would suggest a future career in transportation, automation, or even music production, these collegiate side projects were merely side projects.
 A vision of Page’s actual future could be seen in his master’s dissertation.
 Focused on the exploration of the World Wide Web’s mathematical properties, Page’s thesis set out to describe the Web’s structure of links as an enormous graph.
 Professor Terry Winograd — himself an innovator of artificial intelligence — pushed Page to take this idea further.

-Though Larry Page had interest in other fields of computer science — such as automation, telecommunications, holograms, and electric self-driving cars — Winograd’s encouragement pushed Page toward the exploration of web pages and backlinks.
+Though Larry Page had an interest in other fields of computer science — such as automation, telecommunications, holograms, and electric self-driving cars — Winograd’s encouragement pushed Page toward the exploration of web pages and backlinks.
 What’s more, Winograd paired Page with a fellow Sanford student named Sergey Brin.
 As we know, this would be a match made in computer heaven.
 The two linked up on a research project they dubbed “BackRub.”
 The rest, as they say, was history.

 BackRub